 C4.
 INTEGRATES INSTRUCTIONAL TECHNOLOGY IN PLANNING.
-DN rarely integrates instructional technology in planning.
-DE sometimes integrates instructional technology in planning; ME regularly integrates appropriate instructional technology in planning to meet learning outcomes; EE AND integrates a variety of instructional technology in planning, AND clearly identifies alternative plans in the event technology fails.
+InTASC 7k, 8r DN rarely or ineffectively integrates instructional technology in planning.
+DE sometimes effectively integrates instructional technology in planning; ME regularly integrates effective instructional technology in planning to meet learning outcomes; EE ANDintegrates a variety of instructional technology in planning, AND clearly identifies alternative plans in the event technology fails.

-- 1. Can the student teacher identify appropriate instructional technology to support learning outcomes? - Can the student teacher articulate rationale for student and or teacher use of technology? - 3.
+1. Can the student teacher identify appropriate instructional technology to support learning outcomes?

+- 2. Can the student teacher articulate rationale for student and or teacher use of technology? - 3.
 Can the student teacher modify and adapt plans based on available technology? - 4.
 Does the student teacher have an alternative plan in case the technology malfunctions?

 C5.
 INTEGRATES ESSENTIAL CONTENT IN PLANNING.
-DN integrates only non-essential content in planning.
+InTASC 7g DN integrates only non-essential content in planning.
 DE integrates essential content in some planning.
 ME integrates essential content in all planning; EE ANDplanning is expanded to elaborate on identified essential content to enhance student learning.